Sorry! De informatie die je zoekt, is enkel beschikbaar in het Engels.

 • Academic skills preparation

-The transition from secondary school to university can be a challenge in many different aspects.
+The transition to your new home university can be a challenge in many different aspects.
 On a practical level, but definitely also on an academic level.
 Fortunately, there are many (free) online courses available that can help you prepare for university.

 Below we have listed some of our favourite (free) courses, which are relevant for all students starting at VU Amsterdam.